aws-samples/aws-serverless-workshops/CrossRegion/README_InstallDevDependencies.md

 that you can use to clone the project, edit project files, build the UI and deploy the application.

-Alternatively, you can use one of the AMIs which contain the required dependencies baked in to the AMI.
-See the "Use AMI" section of README to use a pre-baked AMI.
+We will be using the following two regions for this workshop.
+Please remember these and check before creating resources to ensure you are in the correct region:
+* Primary: `eu-west-1` (Ireland)
+* Secondary: `ap-southeast-1` (Singapore)

 ## EC2 dev instance configuration.

+For this dev instance
+- a t2.micro will be fine.
-Make sure to use the AWS Linux AMI already configured with the AWS CLI.
+- use the AWS Linux AMI already configured with the AWS CLI.
+- deploy to the default VPC

 Your EC2 instance should have:
 - A role assigned that allows access to S3 (see sample policy below).
 - A security group that allows SSH from your IP address.

-Once launched, log in to your dev EC2 instance with SSH.
+Once launched, SSH in to your dev EC2 instance.

 #### Update to latest packages
 `sudo yum update -y`